Military communications: Military communications equipment

 The alert measurement systems are various states of alertness or readiness for the armed forces used around the world during a state of war, act of terrorism or a military attack against a state.
 They are known by different acronyms, such as DEFCON, or defense readiness condition, used by the U.S. Armed Forces.

 Cryptography is the study of methods of converting messages to a form unreadable except to one who knows how to decrypt them.
 This ancient military comms art gained new importance with the rise of radio systems whose signals traveled far and were easily intercepted.
 Cryptographic software is also widely used in civilian commerce.

+Military Communication for families

+Military communication with families is also important for military personnel, so that they can stay in touch with their loved ones.
+This ensures that during wartime or training, service members feel supported and loved by those they care about most, fostering confidence when they need it most.
+Military communication with civilian families has been especially beneficial during the United States over decades long deployments in Iraq and Afghanistan.
+This will only help troops during rough times and make them push through the struggle of war.
+This also helps troops stay updated on everything that is happening back home.

 Commercial refile

 In United States military communications systems, commercial refile refers to sending a military message via a commercial communications network.
 The message may come from a military network, such as a tape relay network, a point-to-point telegraph network, a radio-telegraph network, or the Defense Switched Network.

 Commercial refiling of a message will usually require a reformatting of the message, particularly the heading.

+A signal corps is a military branch, responsible for military communications (signals).
+Many countries maintain a signal corps, which is typically subordinate to a country's army.

+Military communication usually consists of radio, telephone, and digital communications.